The Big Griz

 Scenery galore along the 125km Sea to Sky trail network

-The dramatic worn mountain and river scenery on the back side of Mission Pass
+The dramatic mountain and river scenery on the back side of Mission Pass

 Lonely dirt road riding along the Christian Valley

-Big mountain views of the High Rockies Trail
+Big mountain views along the High Rockies Trail

-Plenty of opportunities to spot wildlife including elk, bald eagles, and, yes, the big griz
+Plenty of opportunities to spot wildlife including elk, bald eagles, fox, and, yes, the big griz

-Camping at any of the numerous recreation sites that are often in idyllic spots
+Camping at any of the numerous recreation sites that are often situated in idyllic spots

 Car-free bliss on Vancouver Island’s Cowichan Trail